 · Housing (volunteer housing, tents, limited facilities) is included both on and off project days

-· Training includes Leave No Trace (LNT), diverse restoration management, and terrain-specific trail work and hand tools and power tools as projects require.
+· Training includes Universal Trail Building Principles, Leave No Trace (LNT), diverse restoration management, masonry techniques and trail engineering, and terrain-specific trail work and hand tools and power tools as projects require.
 Members should expect to be trained in all the tools and techniques needed to successfully complete their scheduled projects.
-Membership spanning several seasons allows for additional training opportunities.

 AmeriCorps members serving on ACE field crews should have an established interest in service and conservation issues and should take joy in tackling challenging situations with a positive mindset.
 Applicants must be willing to undertake arduous physical work in all types of weather and terrain, and to participate as a team member dedicated to ACE’s mission.
 The ACE Conservation Corps Crew program is an excellent way to start or further your professional development and invest in your future.
 It is also a stepping stone to environmental careers and as a gateway to potential advancement within ACE, not only as an interesting and rewarding way to spend several months working in beautiful locations.